 Getting a music licence can be straightforward.
-The most efficient option is to obtain a licence through a music rights organisation such as OneMusic, which is a joint initiative of APRA AMCOS (the Australian Performing Rights Association and Australasian Mechanical Copyright Society) and PPCA (the Phonographic Performance Company of Australia).
+You could contact each song's copyright holder directly, but this could be an overwhelming task!
+A more efficient option is to obtain a licence through a music rights organisation such as OneMusic, which is a joint initiative of APRA AMCOS (the Australian Performing Rights Association and Australasian Mechanical Copyright Society) and PPCA (the Phonographic Performance Company of Australia).

-OneMusic can provide a single licence covering the majority of commercially available music.
-A public performance music licence is the most common when playing music for customers or staff in businesses like shops, bars, cafes, gyms and salons.
+OneMusic can provide a single licence covering the majority of commercially available music, simplifying the process for businesses.
+A public performance music licence is the most common when playing music for customers or staff, and is usually held by shops, bars, cafes, gyms, salons and museums, among many others.